sebw/blog-old.wains.be/index.md

 # Sebastien Wains

 A markdown based [wiki] about Linux, Open Source, VoIP and other geeky stuff.

-Sources of this site are available on [Github].
+The website sources are available on [Github].

 You can't comment here but you can open an issue or submit a merge request on Github if something is incorrect or requires clarification.

+This website doesn't use cookies.

 **Opinions expressed here represent my own and not those of my employer.**